Aiven-Open/klaw-docs/docs/setup-configuration/high-availability.md

 mode.
 A key feature of Klaw is its ability to reset the cache in all running instances whenever users or administrators request changes.

-## Why is High Availability Important?
+## Why is High Availability important?

 To minimize interruptions and downtime, it is crucial to prepare for unforeseen events that can cause server failures.
 Emergencies can